-Lack of information should not prevent the Emergency Response Co-ordinator from making an immediate notification.
+Lack of information should not prevent the Emergency Response Coordinator from making an immediate notification.
 As additional information becomes known, it must be notified immediately to each of the authorities listed in the table above.

 Communicating with Neighbours & the Local Community

-During an emergency situation it may be necessary to communicate the state/type of the emergency, the possible cause, its effects/consequences, likely duration and impact to potential stakeholders.
+During an emergency situation, it may be necessary to communicate the state/type of the emergency, the possible cause, its effects/consequences, likely duration and impact to potential stakeholders.

 These early warning and updates will ensure the stakeholders have the information needed to minimise any risk of harm from the incident.

-All information that is communicated to external stakeholders must be authorised by the Emergency Response Coordinator and/or the Chief Operating Officer.
+All information that is communicated to external stakeholders must be authorised by the Emergency Response Coordinator and/or the Chief Executive Officer.
 Decisions to notify neighbours and the local community will be made in consultation with regulatory authorities.

 Stakeholders that may require notification include:

-- Neighbours, local landowners and community representatives;
+- neighbours, local landowners and community representatives;

 - Metgasco employees and family members;

-- Insurers and lawyers.
+- insurers and lawyers.

 Contact details for relevant stakeholders for each assets covered by the PIRMP are contained within the Metgasco Consultation Database.

 Methods of Communication to the Community include: